Incidents in the Life of a Slave Girl: Biographical background

 Harriet Jacobs was born into slavery in Edenton, North Carolina in 1813.
-When she was a child, her mistress taught her to read and write, skills that were extremely rare among slaves.
-At twelve years old, she fell into the hands of an abusive owner who harassed her sexually.
+When she was a child, her mistress taught her to read and write, skills that were extremely rare among enslaved people.
+At twelve years old, she fell into the hands of a new enslaver who harassed her sexually.
 When he threatened to sell her children, she hid in a tiny crawlspace under the roof of her grandmother's house.
 After staying there for seven years, spending much of her time reading the Bible and also newspapers, she finally managed to escape to New York in 1842.

 Her brother, John S. Jacobs, who had also managed to escape from slavery, became more and more involved with the abolitionists led by William Lloyd Garrison, going on several anti-slavery lecturing tours from 1847 onwards.
 In 1849/50, Harriet Jacobs helped her brother running the Anti-Slavery Office and Reading Room in Rochester, New York, being in close contact with abolitionists and feminists like Frederick Douglass and Amy and Isaac Post.
 During that time she had the opportunity to read abolitionist literature and become acquainted with anti-slavery theory.
 In her autobiography she describes the effects of this period in her life: "The more my mind had become enlightened, the more difficult it was for me to consider myself an article of property."
 Urged by her brother and by Amy Post, she started to write her autobiography in 1853, finishing the manuscript in 1858.
 During that time she was working as a nanny for the children of N. P. Willis.
 Still, she didn't find a publisher until 1860, when Thayer & Eldridge agreed to publish her manuscript and initiated her contact with Lydia Maria Child, who became the editor of the book, which was finally published in January 1861.